 A: Please contact Laura Rambo.
 Call 215.489.2401 to confirm pronunciation.
 You can leave a message where you speak slowly saying your first name and last name.
 Please also leave your best contact number should we need to call you back.

-A: Yes, rehearsal will be held on Friday, May 13.
+A: Yes, rehearsal will be held on Friday, May 10 at 4:30 p.m. in the Life Sciences Building Auditorium.
 The graduates will receive an overview that includes information about seating, processing across the stage, and how to put on your cap and gown.
 That information will be posted here as well.

 A: Please enter campus using the main entrance on East Butler Avenue.
 Public Safety personnel and volunteers will provide parking guidance once you arrive on campus.
-Handicapped parking is available in A Lot.
+Handicapped parking is available in A Lot and will be designated.

-Seating for graduates, guests and university attendees will be on the athletic field inside the stadium.
+Seating for graduates, university attendees, and handicap seating will be on the athletic field inside the stadium.
 Accommodations for those who utilize a wheelchair or other mobility assistive devices are in place.

 Only service dogs as recognized under the ADA are allowed.
 No pets are allowed.